The three previous accounts of my defection from the Baha’i Faith are as follows:

 7th Principle: Respect for the interdependent web of all existence of which we are a part.

 Despite my rejection of most Baha’i teachings, I later supported my friend Eric Stetson’s effort to establish a new Unitarian Baha’i (UB) community, blending Baha’i and Unitarian Universalist ideas.
 We thought it was the only way to save the Baha’i Faith itself from continuing to degenerate into a destructive cult.
 But the UBs remain an online community of only a few dozen members and even Stetson left it to return to liberal forms of Christianity.
-I have also given up on advancing the cause of the UBs.
-Let it fade away, like the Baha’i Faith itself should.

 In 2018, I joined Reddit and a subreddit for former Baha’is and have been mostly focused on discrediting the Baha’i Faith and promoting Unitarian Universalism there.
 This led me into more battles with Baha’is and increased my determination to see the Baha’i Faith crash and burn into total oblivion.